 PROFESSOR, EDUCATION UNIVERSITY OF HONG KONG

 I am a philosopher of education who brings philosophical and theoretical texts and arguments to bear on matters relating to schooling in society.
 My work focuses particularly on the diversity of human experience.
 My first two single-authored books (both with Routledge) are Muslims and Islam In US Education: Reconsidering Multiculturalism and Questioning Allegiance: Resituating Civic Education.
 My third book which will be published with Cambridge University Press is entitled Beyond Virtue: The Politics of Educating Emotions.
-I have two more authored books contracted at the moment: Protesting Education and Identity in Hong Kong (Routledge), and a co-authored text with Joyce Kahembe, Educational Assessment in Tanzania: A Sociocultural Perspective (Springer).
+I have two more authored books in production at the moment: Contesting Education and Identity in Hong Kong (Routledge), and a co-authored text with Joyce Kahembe, Educational Assessment in Tanzania: A Sociocultural Perspective (Springer).

 I have experience working in the USA, England, Scotland, Mexico, Turkey, South Africa, the United Arab Emirates, and Hong Kong.
 I grew up in Oregon, and did my MPhil at the University of Cambridge in 'Politics, Democracy and Education', and my PhD in philosophy of education at the University of Illinois at Urbana-Champaign.